 - How I booked my flight to Australia….first time flying with Emirates

-- Which Travel Destinations am I going to see this time…..it will be a bit of déjà vu trip
+- What Travel Destination am I going to see this time.
+It will be a bit of déjà vu trip

-On my previous trips I loved using the australian public transportation, I covered my entire itineary by bus and by train.
-This time I will take advantage of having a wonderful travel companion, so for the first time I will be hiring a car for some driving routes.
+On my previous trips I loved using Australian public transportation, I covered my entire itinerary by bus and by train.
+This time I will take advantage of having a wonderful travel companion, so for the first time, I will be hiring a car for some driving routes.
 Searching and booking the car has been very easy, and I did it online through oodles.

 - Weekends opening hours for pick up and drop off be careful in the red centre over weekends you can hire your car only from airports, cities like Alice Springs are usually closed on Saturdays and Sundays.
 So check it out and before making your reservation and book your connection flight accordingly